facuRodLop/facuRodLop/README.md

 </h2>

 - 👨‍💻 I'm a 23 years old guy passionate about programming.
-- 🔭 Currently find work.
+- 🔭 Currently looking for a job opportunity.
 - 🌱 Constantly learning.

 <br/>